 It is easy to start a student organization at Grand Valley.
-If you don’t see a student organization on OrgSync that you would like to be active with then help get one started.
+If you don’t see a student organization on OrgSync that you would like to be active with, then help get one started.
+The steps to do so are below:

 An organization MUST have the following for approval: